Table of Contents

 This is an extendable mechanism, such that in the future new Beacon Types could be added.
 It would be up to the resolver to determine if the Beacon Type is a mechanism they support and are willing to trust.
 If they are unable to support a Beacon Type and a DID they are resolving uses that type then the DID MUST be treated as invalid.

 The current, active Beacons of a DID document are specified in the document’s service property.
-By updating the DID document, a DID controller can change the set of Beacons they can use to broadcast updates to their DID document over time.
-Resolution of a DID MUST process signals from all Beacons identified in the latest DID document and apply them in order determined by the version specified by the didUpdatePayload.
+By updating the DID document, a DID controller can change the set of Beacons they use to broadcast updates to their DID document over time.
+Resolution of a DID MUST process signals from all Beacons identified in the latest DID document and apply them in the order determined by the version specified by the didUpdatePayload.

 All resolvers of did:btc1 DIDs MUST support the core Beacon Types defined in this specification.